hardaker/draft-pwouters-powerbind/README.md

    Additionally, it would require zone owners to expose all their zone data to any public log operators, thereby introducing privacy implications and exposing all relevant DNS data to a public archive.
-   Though this may be acceptable for some domains, such as the root, where DNS data is already considered public.
+   This may be acceptable for some domains, such as the root, where DNS data is already considered public.
 However, other delegation domains have legal implications that prohibit them from participating in such a system.

    Furthermore, there is no signaling mechanism that lets validating resolvers know what must be logged.
 Today there are over 1500 TLDs in the root zone, some of which may be considered delegation-only while others may not be.
-At the time of this writing, the list of entries in the public suffix list contains over 8800 entries as well, 73 are wild-card entries (prefixed with a "*") indicating that all of their (unknown number of) children are public registration points.
+At the time of this writing, the list of entries in the public suffix list contains over 8800 entries as well, with 73 wild-card entries (prefixed with a "*") indicating that all of their (unknown number of) children are public registration points.
-   In the absence of an interoperable mechanism (like this draft provides), it is infeasible that a validating resolver or auditing log could know which of these zones are delegation-only without individual policy statements from each of them.  [todo: xref psl] are expected to be delegation only
+   In the absence of an interoperable mechanism (like this draft provides), it is infeasible that a validating resolver or auditing log could know which of these zones are delegation-only without individual policy statements from each of them.  [todo: xref psl]

 3.1.
 Affected parties and their roles